isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 ## Should the `-r prerelease` switch be used everytime to start the AEM SDK instance or only for the first time?

-During the beta program, use the `-r prerelease` switch everytime you start the AEM SDk instance.
+During the beta program, use the `-r prerelease` switch everytime you start the AEM SDK instance.

 ## What is AEM Forms add-on (.far file) and how to install it?

 Adobe Experience Manager Forms as a Cloud Service feature archive provides tools to create Headless Adaptive Forms on the local development environment.
 To install the feature archive, see [Setup development environment](setup-development-environment.md).

 ## Where do one get the license.properties file from?

 You do not require a license.properties file to run AEM Cloud Service SDK.

 ## Is there a Adaptive Forms Extension for Intellij also?

 For now the extension is available only for Microsoft Visual Studio Code.
 It provides a convenient way to author the Headless Adaptive Forms JSON manually.
 Eventually, you would be able to use Adaptive Forms Editor to author a Headless Adaptive Form.

 ## Can a Headless Adaptive Form connect to any CRM to read or write data?